Coming For 2025: Homeowners’ Course In Home Performance

 Advanced Decarbonization Package:

-Incorporates all elements of the intermediate package with a shift to electrification of all systems such as heat pump installation to replace any remaining fossil fuel systems.
+Incorporates all elements of the intermediate package with a shift to electrification of all systems such as heat pump installation to replace fossil fuel systems.
 This may also require advanced (invasive - demo required) air sealing and insulation techniques and adding solar panels, if you want a net-zero home.

 This section is all about turning your knowledge into power and following through on the plan, approaching the renovation process with confidence.